 Financial aid is available to assist qualified students.
 Applicants must complete the College Scholarship Service Financial Aid Form.
 Application is made through the University of Delaware Admissions Office.
 Applications are available at Delaware Technical Community College, the University, or at any Delaware high school guidance office.

-Please visit the Delaware Technical Community College or University of Delaware Web sites at www.udel.edu or www.dtcc.edu for more information.
+Please visit the Delaware Technical Community College or University of Delaware Web sites at www.udel.edu or <a href="https:

 DELAWARE TECHNICAL COMMUNITY COLLEGE ACCREDITATIONS AND CERTIFICATIONS